-Project 1⁄3 Research project on lessons learned from privatization and/or public-private partnerships in one or more countries.
-Individual paper of 10-15 pages or group paper of 15-20 pages (double spaced, 12-point type so I can actually read it), excluding charts, tables, bibliography, appendix, etc. (Group members are collectively responsible for the project, and receive a common assessment.)
+Group Project 1/3 Research project on lessons learned from privatization and/or public-private partnerships in one or more countries.
+Group paper of 15-20 pages (double spaced, 12-point type so I can actually read it), excluding charts, tables, bibliography, appendix, etc. (Group members are collectively responsible for the project, and receive a common assessment.)

 Topic approved through proposal process (see below).
 Sample proposals and papers on BLACKBOARD > files.
-Due 6pm July 28 Proposal 1⁄6 The proposal for the project should describe what you plan to do, including description of the issues, justification/motivation of why they are important, scope of analysis (what will you focus on and how you will go about it), information you will need, and how you plan to obtain it.
+Due 6pm July 28 Proposal 1⁄6 The proposal for the project should describe what you plan to do, including description of the issues, justification/motivation of why they are important, scope of analysis (what will your group focus on and how you will go about it), information you will need, and how you plan to obtain it.
 Length: 5-7 pp. + attachments (double spaced, 12-point type so I can actually read it).
-Due 6pm June 10 Reflection memo 1⁄3 Individual memo reflecting on the course, including lessons from the UK and unresolved issues.
-Due 6pm July 21 The objective of the reflection memo is to put together the sessions in Washington and London, and assess the course's effectiveness at providing the context and content for you to do so.
-These are personal reflections, not a group project, and should focus on what is important to you.
-The memo should be about 5-6 pages (double spaced, 12-point type so I can actually read it) and address some of the following: What did you learn from the study program in London?
+Due 6pm June 15 Reflection memo 1⁄3 Individual memo reflecting on the course, including lessons from the UK and unresolved issues.
+Due 6pm July 14 The objective of the reflection memo is to convey what you learned; in an experiential course , it serves as a form of exam .
+Try to put together the sessions in Washington and London, and assess the course's effectiveness at providing the context and content for you to do so.
+These are personal reflections, not a group project, and should focus on what is important to you .
+The memo should be about 5-7 pages (double spaced, 12-point type so I can actually read it) and address some of the following: What did you learn from the study program in London?
 What did you learn from fellow participants?
 What surprised you?
 Contrast what you learned in Washington to what you heard and found in London; that is, how does the theory you learned in Washington compare to the practice you learned about in London.
 Reinforcing?
 Contradictory?
 Confusing?
 What did you like and not like about the course?
 Which speakers were effective, which were not, and why?
 Redundancies?
 Inconsistencies?
 Suggestions for improving the course?
 Anything else you believe is important.
 Discuss why.
 Participation 1⁄6 Students are required to attend all meetings.
 Participation means speaking in class; attendance is not sufficient .
-There is a 1-grade penalty for absence at each UK session and the US presentation session , 1 / 2 -grade penalty for late arrival or early departure.
-Project presentation part of participation assessment.
+Class participation scored for each session - 1 for at least one comment or question that was productive (concise and salient), 2 for multiple such comments/questions There is a 1-grade penalty for absence at each UK session and the US presentation session, 1⁄2-grade penalty for late arrival or early departure.
+Project presentation is part of the participation assessment.